yidas/codeigniter-queue-worker/README.md

 There are 3 actions for usage:

-- `listen` A listener to manage and dispatch jobs by forking workers.
+- `listen` A listener (Daemon) to manage and dispatch jobs by forking workers.
 - `work` A worker to process and solve jobs from queue.
 - `launch` A launcher to run `listen` or `work` process in background and keep it running uniquely.